Near-Earth Asteroid Scout: Goal

 The NASA Near Earth Asteroid (NEA) Scout mission was going to demonstrate the capability of an extremely small spacecraft, propelled by a solar sail, to perform reconnaissance of an asteroid at low cost.
 The goal was to develop a capability that would close knowledge gaps at a near-Earth asteroid in the 1–100 m range.
 NEAs in the 1–100 m range are poorly characterized due to the challenges that come with detecting, observing, and tracking these for extended periods of time.
 It has been thought that objects in the 1–100 m size range are fragments of bigger objects.
-However, it has also been suggested that these objects could actually be rubble-piles.
+However, it has also been suggested that these objects could actually be rubble piles.

 The mission researchers argued that "characterization of NEAs that are larger than 20 m in diameter is also of great relevance to inform mitigation strategies for planetary defense".

 Target

 The planned target was near-Earth asteroid 2020 GE.
-The asteroid will make a close approach to Earth in September 2023 of around 5.7 million kilometres, which is when NEA Scout was scheduled to make its flyby.
+The asteroid made a close approach to Earth in September 2023 of around 5.7 million kilometres, which was when NEA Scout was scheduled to make its flyby.
 The spacecraft would have approached the asteroid at less than a mile distant, and make the slowest flyby of any asteroid by any spacecraft at less than 30 m/s.
 A 14 megapixel camera, the mission's sole instrument, was going to image the object at very high resolutions of up to 10 cm/pixel.

 2020 GE is no more than 18 meters across, and would have been the smallest object yet explored by spacecraft.

 Status

 As of 17 November 2022, NEA Scout was one of two out of the ten cubesats released by Artemis I whose status remained unknown.
 Communications with the spacecraft had not been established as of 18 November 2022, two days after launch.

-As of December 2022, NEA Scout is considered lost, after deployment of its solar sail had failed and contact could not be established.
+As of December 2022, NEA Scout was considered lost, after deployment of its solar sail had failed and contact could not be established.